 Put simply, orthodontics is the area of dentistry focused on repositioning teeth and jaws.
 This can be accomplished in a number of ways including traditional braces, clear aligners (Invisalign®), and orthodontic appliances, or a combination thereof.
 Our team can provide different treatment options based on your specific goals and needs.
 There is no "one size fits all" and we tailor our treatment to each individual.
+Dr. Habibi may recommend multiple options depending on your specific needs.

 Traditional braces have evolved extensively from what they used to be decades ago.
 The technology and precision involved allows for braces to be successful in nearly any situation, whether it’s subtle tooth movements or complex orthodontic cases.
 Braces are carefully positioned by the orthodontist on each tooth considering the unique anatomy and position of the tooth.
 Sequential orthodontic wires are used and modified to straighten the teeth and undergo adjustments at each appointment.